aimadtakhtoukh/data-exercises/exercises/exercise_000_setup/README.md

     [info] Tests: succeeded 1, failed 0, canceled 0, ignored 0, pending 0
     [info] All tests passed.

+Run the tests during the exercises to see what results are expected.

 ### CMTC

 Finally, if you don't have cmtc installed yet, install Coursier (or use it from earlier) and run `cs install --contrib cmtc`